Back to All Events

 The program is an Illinois Humanities Road Scholar and Community Conversations Program, and part of the Marion Carnegie Library Summer Reading Program.

-Artspace Southern Illinois is proud to present this program in partnership with:
+Artspace Southern Illinois is proud to present this program in partnership with Illinois Humanities and with Co-host Marion Carnegie Library:

 Previous